Classic TV: Red Dwarf VII (1997)

 What a guy!
 Princess Bonjella (Alison Senior) and Ace Rimmer (Chris Barrie) in "Stoke Me a Clipper"

 The first few episodes signal the series' increased visual ambition, including a battle with Nazis, a medieval joust and a re-staging of the assassination of JFK.
-This series also has guest appearances from Brian Cox, Sarah Alexander and Don Henderson, in one of his last screen roles.
+This series also has guest appearances from Brian Cox, Sarah Alexander and Don Henderson, the latter in one of his last screen roles.

 The seventh season begins moderately well with "Tikka to Ride", in which Lister's desperate desire for a curry leads the crew to travel back in time, ending up in Dallas in 1963.
 There they accidentally save the life of President Kennedy ... with unexpectedly disastrous consequences.